JereKuusela/valheim-dungeon_splitter/README.md

 When only installed on the server:

 - Server only sends objects that are on the same layer (reduces amount of instances and network traffic).
+- Server prioritizes object ownership to clients on the same layer.
 - Clients don't unload objects so most of the benefits are lost after entering a dungeon.

 When only installed on the client: